New Changes in the Allied Health Sciences: Catalog Year 2013-2014

 Like health care itself, AHS is reinventing itself in an effort to better align the degree with a more purposeful direction in health care careers.
 Starting Fall 2013 each student entering the major will need to declare or apply for secondary admission to a professional emphasis.

 These emphases are designed to prepare you for either application to graduate professional programs or to embark on a professional career upon bachelor’s graduation.

 Gone is the “one size fits all” set of course requirements.
 Each emphasis is tailored to meet the preparatory needs of that health profession.
 Gone is the AHS requirement for a minor, except in those emphases that specifically call for a minor.
 The core AHS curriculum has shrunk to 22 credits to accommodate the requirements of each emphasis.

 What will this all mean to me?
-Each person’s career direction and academic history is different.
+Each person’s career direction and academic history are different.
 For many, converting your program of studies over to this new AHS configuration will make sense.
-For some others it will not.
+For some others, it will not.

 Please consult with your AHS academic advisor or your College of Health Professions Student Services advisor before making any decisions or changes.